Battered Penguins D keeps regenerating

 And they might need him now more than ever.
 The Penguins' defense is as thin as it has been in these playoffs, which is saying something.

 Kris Letang has been out since before the playoffs after neck surgery.
 Then Daley went down against the Washington Capitals.
 And the Penguins might be without Justin Schultz, who left Game 2 early because of an upper-body injury.
-Schultz joined the team on the trip to Ottawa and didn't have a sling or cast while boarding the team plane, but Sullivan said he's day to day.
-(As are injured forwards Bryan Rust and Patric Hornqvist.)
+Schultz joined the team on the trip to Ottawa and didn't have a sling or cast while boarding the team plane, but Sullivan said he's day to day (as are injured forwards Bryan Rust and Patric Hornqvist).
 Game 3 is Wednesday night at 8 ET.

 Penguins defenseman Justin Schultz, who left Game 2 early with an injury, boards the team plane headed for Ottawa. pic.twitter.com/4FkfdoRr55